Simply Red 25: The Greatest Hits

-Simply Red 25: The Greatest Hits is a 2008 album, released by Simply Red, as both a standard and deluxe edition which contained material from their 25-year career.
+Simply Red 25: The Greatest Hits is a compilation album by Simply Red, released in 2008 as both a standard and deluxe edition which contained material from their 25-year career.
 In the US it was released in 1CD format.
 In Europe it was released in a 2CD format, as well as a 2CD and DVD deluxe edition.
 The single "Go Now", a cover of Bessie Banks, was released from the album, but failed to chart.
 The album itself was a moderate success, peaking at #9 on the UK Albums Chart.
 On 9 October 2010 the album returned to the UK Top Ten, again peaking at #9.